JamesNimlos/jquery-vhtml/README.md

 in a jQuery environment.
 This is only created as an example so you will most likely need to create your own version of the `index.js` using whatever dependency loader / bundler your project uses.
-Inside `demo/` I've created an example that uses the module along with webpack as the bundler.
+I've created an [example](https://jamesnimlos.github.io/jquery-vhtml/) that uses the module along with webpack as the bundler and the source code can be seen in [`/demo`](demo).

 ### Benefits of Virtual DOM